 with loss, decay, violence and death in ways that modern societies have not, and this difference may – given contemporary geopolitics and ecological catastrophe – make all the difference in the world.

-here are many powerful examples of this at work among the small, underground bands I was introduced to on my Arctic journeys.
-Where the black metal of the far North receives far more publicity in mainstream media beyond the Arctic circle, death metal is also a characteristic sound of these spaces.
+There are many examples of this at work among the underground bands I was introduced to on my Arctic journeys.
+Where the black metal of the far North receives far more international publicity, death metal is also a characteristic sound of these spaces.
 This is perhaps unsurprising since the genre thrives wherever extractive capitalism and climate breakdrown are most existentially threatening.
 Unearthly Rites, a death metal band from Arctic Finland, 1000km North of Helsinki, released their first full-length album in 2024.
 Their music is gruesomely ugly, relentlessly heavy, and driven by desire to draw attention to the horrors of heavy industry in regions remote from public scrutiny.
 Unlike black metal’s environmentalists, they don’t so much conjure alternative ontologies, but force attention onto the bleakest realities of the present.
 Yet they stress that this is music about the natural world: “surprise, surprise, where there’s interesting minerals there’s usually rich diversity in nature too”.

 In “Deep Drilling Earth’s Crust”, the band’s singer, Sisli uses her deepest guttural roars to describe “splintering cracks” in stolen Sámi land.
 This terrain has been “prepared for chaos” by the annihilation of its flora and fauna.
 She conjures drills “tearing light” into “places where darkness should reign” and sings of “heavy metals and radiation leach” poisoning every creature that drinks from Arctic waterways.
 “A mine”, as the band’s drummer puts it, “is like an open wound that will continue to bleed for centuries”.
 Some of their most vicious condemnation, on songs like “Fuck Ecofascism”, is reserved for those who direct blame towards overpopulation in the global south, rather than overconsumption in the global North.
 They condemn, too, the greenwashing that celebrates the mining of minerals used for so-called “clean” technologies to fuel capitalist visions of a “green transition”.
 The closing salvo of Unearthly Rites’ album is a galvanising call to “fight for what is left”.
 The album name, Ecdysis (the term for the shedding of an insect’s exoskeleton and its growth into a new form), expresses “deep disappointment with modern humanity” but hope for, and belief in, transformative possibilities.

 Unearthly Rites’ music is among the heaviest in this article.
-When the major metal review sites praised Ecdysis, they wrote of “nasty, fetid reptile shit that sticks to your ribs and cakes your lungs with toxic fumunda cheese”.
+When major metal review sites, such as Angry Metal Guy, praised Ecdysis, they wrote of “nasty, fetid reptile shit that sticks to your ribs and cakes your lungs with toxic fumunda cheese”.
 “The guitar tone”, this review continued, “is ragged and huge, the bass is putrid, and those vocals by Sisli are like the gates of hell flung open with unspeakable atrocities spewing forth.”
 In “Headbanging as Resistance or Refuge”, Paul Henry and Marylouise Caldwell provide a framework to interpret the appeal of this barrage.
 “Catharsis”, they argue, “hinges on a specific-relevant emotional trigger…a strong sense of disempowerment experienced vicariously”.
-Collective consciousness of this disempowerment is key to musical experiences they conceptualise as ritual.
-The interactions between band and audience, and shared knowledge of how to respond to musical events, are parts of unifying rites.
-Circle pits, raising the horns, and reacting to breakdowns are ritual events.
+Collective consciousness of this disempowerment is key, they argue, to musical experiences that amount to ritual.
+These (unearthly) rites are built on interactions between band and audience, and shared knowledge of how to respond to musical events: circle pits, raising the horns, and reacting to breakdowns are ritual events.
 Henry and Caldwell draw on theatre studies to show how catharsis results in rejuvenation: “emotional relief in which participants purge themselves of uncomfortable emotions such as anger, pity and fear, or accumulated tension…self-expansion in which participants become inspired to overcome their own self-limits and free themselves from oppression”.
 Their interview subjects speak of metal forging the belief that “even the smallest person can change the course of history”.

 V